 The regulation sets clear and short deadlines for the mutual recognition and execution of freezing orders.

-The regulation provides safeguards to ensure that mutual recognition of freezing or confiscation orders are in line with the EU Charter of Fundamental Rights and the European Convention on Human Rights.
+The regulation provides safeguards to ensure that mutual recognition of freezing or confiscation orders are in line with the EU Charter of Fundamental Rights.